CAST-Extend/com.castsoftware.aip.datamart/README.md

 SET PGPASSWORD=HEX:773654446d734f6c773550446a4d4f6777347a4372673d3d
 ```
 This obfuscation prevents the [shoulder surfing](https://en.wikipedia.org/wiki/Shoulder_surfing_%28computer_security%29).
-It does not prevent an operator to access the password in clear text.
+It does not prevent an operator to access the content in clear text.

 #### Single Data Source